 ZKsync Gateway settlement layer

-ZKsync Gateway is an optional settlement layer for ZK chains, including both rollups and validiums.
+ZKsync Gateway is an optional settlement layer for ZKsync chains, including both rollups and validiums.
 It is purpose-built to enhance interoperability, provide proof aggregation, and offer cost efficiencies for chains that wish to settle on top of it.

 Learn more about ZKsync Gateway in the protocol documentation.